Creating a TPF and LCF¶

 target.animate_tpf()

 Notice that this asteroid has a more elongated shape.
 Due to the speed with which it moves across the TESS detector, the flux gets smeared along the trail during the long exposures.
 In a few of the frames, the asteroid reaches the edge of the TPF, so we are probably losing some of the target's flux.
-That's no problem, we can create a larger TPF to ensure we capture all of the flux!
+That can be easily fixed by creating a larger TPF to ensure we capture all of the flux!
 (Note: The first cadence of this TPF is filled with NaN values because these are non-science pixels.)

 # Make TPF - larger shape